-We now turn to the small sample performance of the AAH estimator compared to the AB and BB estimators.
-Comparisons for experiments where both AB and BB restrictions are met are reported in Tables 6-7 and Figure 3.
+We now turn to the small sample performance of AAH relative to the AB and BB estimators.
+Comparisons for experiments where both AB and BB restrictions are met are reported in Tables 6-7 and Figure A3 in the Appendix.
 In these experiments AAH is asymptotically less efficient than BB, and this is reflected in the lower values of RMSEs obtained for the BB estimator; although it is interesting to note that these differences are not large in many cases.
 This result is also in line with the asymptotic relative efficiency of the BB estimator reported in Table 1.
 The situation is very different when the AAH estimator is compared to the AB estimator.
-As can be seen from Table 6, in all cases the AAH estimator performs better (in many cases substantially) than the AB estimator.
-Size of the tests based on the individual estimators is close to 5% when n is sufficiently large relative to T, otherwise when T is large relative to n inference could be unsafe with substantial over-rejections.
+As can be seen from Table 6, in all cases the AAH estimator performs better (in many cases substantially so) than the AB estimator.
+Size of the tests based on the individual estimators is close to 5 per cent when nis sufficiently large relative to T, otherwise when T is large relative to n inference could be unsafe with substantial over-rejections.18

-To investigate the factors behind the better performance of the BB estimator, we now consider experiments where individual effects are correlated with the deviations of initial values $y{i0} - \mu_i$ , by setting $\kappa = 1$ .
-In these experiments, reported in Tables 8-9 and Figure 4, the restrictions underlying the BB estimator are not met.
-Hence, BB is estimator is no longer consistent, which shows the BB estimator having large biases and close to 100 percent size over-rejections.
+To investigate the factors behind the better performance of the BB estimator, we now consider experiments where individual effects are correlated with the deviations of initial values $y{i0} - \mu_i$, by setting $\kappa = 1$.
+In these experiments, reported in Tables 8-9 and Figure A4 in the Appendix, the restrictions underlying the BB estimator are not met.
+Hence, BB is estimator is no longer consistent, which shows the BB estimator having large biases and close to 100 per cent size rejections.
 The remaining two estimators (AAH and AB) are consistent and their relative performance is very similar to the previous experiments reported in Tables 6-7, with the proposed AAH estimator generally dominating the AB estimator.

-In the last set of experiments, reported in Tables 10-11 and Figure 5, we also allow for correlation of errors and fixed effects (by setting the parameter $\rho = 0.8$ ), in addition to $\kappa = 1$ .
+In the last set of experiments, reported in Tables 10-11, we also allow for correlation of errors and fixed effects (by setting the parameter $\rho = 0.8$), in addition to $\kappa = 1$.
 In these experiments AAH continues to be valid, but the moment conditions of AB and BB are both violated.
+As a result both of these estimators perform very poorly, and exhibit large biases and substantial size distortions even when T = 4.
+In contrast, the MC findings for the AAH estimator perform well, and in fact are numerically identical to those reported in Tables 8-9, since due to first-differencing the AAH estimator is not affected by the values of ρ and κ .19

-&lt;sup>17The size performance can be improved upon by considering alternative estimates of standard errors, such as Windmeijer (2005) finite sample corrections for the standard errors of two-step GMM estimators, or Newey and Windmeijer (2009) standard errors for the CU-GMM estimators.
+18The size performance can be improved upon by considering alternative estimates of standard errors, such as Windmeijer (2005) finite sample corrections for the standard errors of two-step GMM estimators, or Newey and Windmeijer (2009) standard errors for the CU-GMM estimators.
 These or other alternative estimators of standard errors are not pursued in this paper.